Enbridge’s economic impact on Montana

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Our operating and administrative expenditures in Montana, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $11.8 million.
+- Our operating and administrative expenditures in Montana, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled nearly $35 million.

-- Enbridge paid $851,000 in total wages to our Montana-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid $867,000 in total wages to our Montana-based permanent and temporary employees—much of that injected directly into the state economy.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $48,300 in community-strengthening initiatives across Montana—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $40,000 in community-strengthening initiatives across Montana.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.